learn-co-curriculum/dsc-ols-regression-diagnostics/README.md

 These results show that even when in the Q-Q plots the results seemed moderately different, the JB test could shed new light on the normality assumption.

-## Checking Hetereoscadasticity (Goldfeld-Quandt test)
+## Checking Heteroscadasticity (Goldfeld-Quandt test)

 The Goldfeld Quandt (GQ) test is used in regression analysis to check for homoscedasticity in the error terms.
 The GQ test checks if you can define a point that can be used to **differentiate** the variance of the error term.
 It is a parametric test and uses the assumption that the data is normally distributed.
 So it is general practice to check for normality before going over to the GQ test!

 Here is an in-depth visual explanation on how this test is performed.

 In the image below, you can see how observations are split into two groups.
-Next, a test statistic is run through taking the the ratio of mean square residual errors for the regressions on the two subsets.
+Next, a test statistic is run through taking the ratio of mean square residual errors for the regressions on the two subsets.
 Evidence of heteroskedasticity is based on performing a hypothesis test (more on this later) as shown in the image.

 <img src="images/gq1.png" width=500>

-Here is a brief description of involved steps:
+Here is a brief description of the steps involved:

 * Order the data in ascending order
 * Split your data into _three_ parts and drop values in the middle part.